smancke/docker-intro/README.md

 Benefit:
 -------
-- The user of you image has explicit documentation the available mounts
+- The user of your image has explicit documentation of the available mounts
 - The docker deamon and cloud tools can persist and backup them
 - You can use the volumes from other containers by